AdaCore/ada-spark-rfcs/features/rfc-mandatory_square_brackets.md

 | `[others => 0]`          | Array aggregate with `others` choice            |
 | `[V with delta 2 => 99]` | Delta array aggregate                           |

-No expression pattern uses the same delimiter shape for these categories.
+Bracketed forms still require normal Ada resolution to determine their exact construct.

 # Rationale and alternatives

 The repeated use of `()` in Ada for calls, indexing, and array aggregates imposes a cognitive load that square brackets eliminate for the forms covered by this RFC.

-The design chosen here assigns exactly one shape to each operation:
+The design chosen here gives calls and bracketed forms distinct visual markers:

-- `()` for subprogram calls
+- `()` remains for subprogram and entry calls
-- `[]` for positional access and construction (indexing, array slices, and bracketed aggregate forms)
+- `[]` marks the family of indexing, array slicing, and bracketed aggregate forms

+The contents of square brackets are not assumed to have a single type or a single semantic role.
+For example, in a multidimensional array index such as `Matrix [Row, Column]`, `Row` and `Column` may have different index types.
+The justification for `[]` is the visual distinction between calls and the family of bracketed access and construction forms.

 This is a complete and consistent bracketing policy for the forms covered by this RFC.
 Applying it to bracketed aggregate forms alone without indexing would